microconfig/microconfig-idea-plugin/README.md

 - Jump to component (F10)
 - Resolve placeholder (Ctrl-F10 / Command-F10)

+Also you can create standard IDEA Run configuration for Microconfig to build configs with plugin (shift + F10).

 #### Jump to component

 `Jump to component` supports navigation from `#inlude component` line.
 Once chosen from menu or on hotkey press